biouno/biouno.github.io/_posts/2014-07-07-Consistent-Reports-for-Data-Analysis.md

 ## A Configuration Driven Summary Display Report
 Once a Summary Display report configuration is authored, it is used in a **Scriptler-Script build step** that executes the **writeXMLProperties\_scriptlet** groovy script.

-_Note:_The **writeXMLProperties_scriptlet** takes 2 parameters
+_Note: The **writeXMLProperties\_scriptlet** takes 2 parameters

 1. The _worskpaceVar_ should be set to the project's workspace.
 This allows you to refer to files residing in the project's workspace simply by their name
 2. The _configProps_ should be set to the Summary Display report configuration file.
-The Scriptler plugin allows you to use Jenkins environemnt tokens to refer to the location of this file
+The Scriptler plugin allows you to use Jenkins environment tokens to refer to the location of this file.

 This build step **generates the custom formatted XML report file** that the Summary Display plugin then uses in rendering the build report.
 <center><img src='{{ site.baseurl }}assets/posts/IKM_Clipping_070514_113654_AM.jpg' alt="Summary Display Configuration Sriptlet" /></center>